arcamens/arcamens/site_app/static/site_app/help/index.md

 django-admin + django + management command + color + colorize output
 ~~~

-Which would be equivalent to the previous pattern.
+Which would be give similar results to the previous filter pattern.
 You use the verbose format regarding label/data:

 ~~~
 data:value